BenasVolkovas/cyfrin-t-swap-audit/audit-data/findings.md

 **Recommended Mitigation:** Change the "magic number" `10000` to `1000`.
 Define constant variable at the beginning of the contract.

-### [H-2] Lack of slippage protection in `TSwapPool::swapExactInput` allows to sandwich the transaction and steal user's money
+### [H-2] Lack of slippage protection in `TSwapPool::swapExactInput` allows to front-run transactions and increase the price of the token.

 **Description:** In `swapExactInput`, the `maxInputAmount` parameter is not present and users cannot protect themself from slippage.
 This means that the user is not protected from price changes.
 This allows the attacker to front-run the transaction and increase the price of the token, which will cause the user to spend more than they wanted.
 After the victim's transaction is mined, the attacker can sell all the tokens they bought and make profit.